 Martinovanje in Slovenia – Food & Wine Tips by Food Blogger Denise Rejec!

-Over the course of the next week, wine lovers across Slovenia will be celebrating St Martin’s Day (11 November), when according to Slovenian tradition, grape juice (mošt or must) matures into wine.
+On 11 November, wine lovers across Slovenia are traditionally celebrating St Martin’s Day.
+This is when according to Slovenian tradition, grape juice (mošt or must) matures into wine.
 Plenty of delicious food will be prepared in Slovenian homes for this traditional occasion.

 We asked Denise Rejec of Wine Dine Slovenia food & wine blog how to do martinovanje right!